phax/ph-oton/README.md

 #Requirements
   * Java 1.7+ is required for building
+  * Application server requirements:
-  * When using Tomcat for the resulting application, ensure that you are using at least Tomcat 7.0.22
+      * At least Tomcat 7.0.22
+      * Jetty 8 or 9 with AnnotationConfiguration enabled

 ---